The Whole of the Moon: Lyrics

 The subject of the lyrics has inspired speculation, some of which has been rebutted by the writer.
-The song began as a "scribble on the back of an envelope on a wintry New York street", after Scott's girlfriend asked him if it was difficult to write a song.
-Scott added further lyrics to the song upon returning to his hotel and after his return to London but in the first instance after this question from his girlfriend, he wrote about what he saw up in the sky.
+The song began as a "scribble on the back of an envelope on a wintry New York street", after Scott's girlfriend asked him if it was easy to write a song.
+Scott later said he was still young enough to want to show off to a girl, and said he could write one right then and there.
+He added further lyrics to the song upon returning to his hotel and after his return to London but in the first instance after this question from his girlfriend, he wrote about what he saw up in the sky.

 Like the Waterboys' first single "A Girl Called Johnny", the song is a tribute to an inspirational figure or figures.
 In each line, the singer describes his own perspective and immediately contrasts it with that of the song's subject, summarizing the difference with the line "I saw the crescent / You saw the whole of the moon".

 AllMusic instead suggests that its subject is a number of people who inspired Scott, including writer C. S. Lewis and the musician Prince.
 Scott himself says that he "couldn't have written" the song without having read Mark Helprin's novel Winter's Tale, but goes on to state that the song is not about Helprin.
 The official Waterboys website's Frequently Asked Questions clarifies that Scott has said that the song's subject is "a composite of many people", including C. S. Lewis, but explicitly states that it is not about Prince.

 Musician Nikki Sudden, with whom Scott had collaborated before forming the Waterboys, has claimed that the song was written about him.
 In a 2020 interview, Scott specifically rejected claims that it was about Sudden or Prince: he said that he wrote a message "on the record's label saying, 'For Prince, U saw the whole of the moon'" as a reference to discussions between himself and Karl Wallinger about creating a Prince-inspired sound when they were recording the song.
 He explained:

-The Whole of the Moon is about someone like CS Lewis, who seemed to see so much and explore issues much more deeply than most people, or it could be about a Jimi Hendrix-type person who comes "like a comet, blazing your trail" and is gone too soon, but it's not specifically about anyone.
+The Whole of the Moon is about someone like CS Lewis, who seemed to see so much and explore issues much more deeply than most people, or it could be about a Jimi Hendrix–type person who comes "like a comet, blazing your trail" and is gone too soon, but it's not specifically about anyone.

-Incidentally, Scott wrote all of his lyrics in a big black book that he had bought at a magic shop, says one of his backing singers, Max Edie.
+Backing singer Max Edie said that Scott wrote all of his lyrics in a big black book that he had bought at a magic shop.